disafronov/power-profiles-monitor/README.md

 Start/stop systemd targets on power profile change

-Remember to run setup script and reboot laptop.
+Remember to enable both system and global user services.
+And reboot.